zonbrisad/bashplates/README.md

 ## Documentation

 BP has a very simple tag based documentation feature that is acivated when invoking `scriptname help` subcommand.
-It will output formated list of all subcommands and a short description of their function.
+It will output formated list of all subcommands available and a short description of their function.

-### Documentation tags
-- *##*    Documentation tag for userdefined function
+### Documentation tag
 - ##D   Documentation tag for internal functions
 - ##C   Conditional documentation tag
 - ##-   Separator line tag